ColeOliva/react_app_tip_calculator/README.md

-This project is aboud building a tip calculator app.
+This project is about building a tip calculator app.

 <img src="./design/desktop-design-completed.jpg" width="500" />